secretlay3r/Dividence/README.md

    pip install dearpygui mss numpy pywin32 pyautogui
 6. **Compiling**

+   I highly recommend obfuscating the .exe as it can be detected, but here are the basic compilation instructions.
    Open a command prompt IN DIRECTORY WITH ALL SCRIPTS and run the following command to compile all files to exe:

    ```bash